calshankar/terraform-eks/Readme.md

 Curretly it launches only spot to save cost.
 You can go head & modify the `variable.tf`, `eks-node-group` config to launch on-demand instances.

-## Important Notice, Suggestion & Assumption
+## Important Assumption & Suggestion

 - This doc assumes a working aws-cli setup with suffcient AWS IAM permission to create AWS resource in the module.
 Please use [aws-vault](https://github.com/99designs/aws-vault) to setup aws credentials securely
 - Assumes working kubectl cli matching the version of EKS cluster &  `helm3` local setip for installing cluster addons. `local-null-provisioner` module will fail without it